 Recycling pickup is weekly in the City of Spokane, with recycling collection the same day as garbage collection.
 See our map to find your collection day.

 Don't put garbage, plastic bags, Styrofoam, food contaminated items, microwave trays, ceramics and dishes, light bulbs, window glass and mirrors, hazardous waste containers, syringes, un-numbered plastics, lids, sharp metal, metal or plastic clothes hangers, shredded paper, coated or laminated paper products, electronics or batteries in your recycling cart.

 Customers can drop off recyclables at the Waste to Energy Facility or Transfer Stations for free.
 Visit the Disposal page for more information.

 Missed?
 The City of Spokane Solid Waste Collection is dedicated to providing efficient and friendly service.
 If for some reason we have missed your collection, please call us immediately at 311, or for outside city limits, 509.755.CITY (2489) and we will make every effort to return within the same day or the next to remedy this situation.

 Our commercial single stream recycling customers include businesses, schools, and most multi-family buildings.
 This service collects the same materials as the residential service.
 Commercial customers can choose recycling carts or dumpsters for their recycling needs.
 More information is available on our Commercial Services pages.

-For items that aren't accepted at the curb or at transfer stations, check out the comprehensive waste disposal and recycling directory that is maintained by the EnviroStars program.
+For items that aren't accepted at the curb or at transfer stations, check out the comprehensive waste disposal and recycling directory that is maintained by the EnviroCertified Program.

-The City helps to support the Master Composter and Recycler Program.
-Annual training for the program starts each March, with applications available in January.
+The City helps to support the Spokane County Master Composter/Recycler Program.
+The next class, whether in person or virtual, is scheduled for the end of March, 2021.
 For more information, call 509.625.6580.